-As mentioned in the short definition the solar tracker is highly accurate since it is using an innovative algorithm that is based on geopositioning.
-Thus, the system works with full accuracy everywhere in the world with no configuration tasks required from the user like in other tracking systems.
+As mentioned in the short definition the solar tracker is highly accurate since it is using an innovative algorithm based on geopositioning.
+Thus, the system works with full accuracy everywhere in the world with no configuration tasks required from the user when changing location like in other tracking systems.
 This advantage is particularly necessary in a portable system like the one presented.

 Strictly speaking the improvement in performance from a tracking system depends on the latitude and also the altitude.
 The theoretical calculation requires the solving of the apparent solar astronomical equations and the application of the air mass factor that refers to the atmospheric thickness sun radiation crosses for each sun apparent position.